instead-hub/instead/doc/stead3_en.md

 false means that the handler instructs the engine about what event he is not treated.
 If we would have returned false, the queue to handler 'use' of object 'knife' simply would not come.
-In fact, the reality is usually you will use or use or used, it is unlikelyit makes sense to do both the handler during the action of the subject on the subject of.
+In fact, the reality is usually you will use or use or used, it is unlikely it makes sense to do both the handler during the action of the subject on the subject of.

 Another example, when it is convenient to return false: